ebelnikola/GILT_TNR_R/Readme.md

 All the source code is licensed under the MIT license, as described in the file LICENSE.

-## TODO:

-- warning about AbstractAlgebra.mul!
-- warnings in initial_tensor function
-- on my laptop, sometimes, svd in trg step does not converge.
-That can be fixed by normalizing a tensor before doing svd.

 ## Installation

 1. Install Python3 with NumPy and SciPy packages.
 An easy way to do this is to use [anaconda](https://www.anaconda.com/download/).